 The U.S. Food and Drug Administration, in cooperation with the Illinois Institute of Technology’s Institute for Food Safety and Health (IIT IFSH), a nationally-recognized leader in food safety, created the Sprout Safety Alliance (SSA) to help sprout producers identify and implement best practices in the safe production of sprouts.
 The Alliance is developing a core curriculum and training and outreach programs for stakeholders in the sprout production community.
 Sprouts present a unique food safety risk because the warm, moist and nutrient-rich conditions required to produce sprouts are the same conditions that are also ideal for the growth of pathogens.

 The FDA-funded Alliance, initiated in September 2011, is composed of members from the FDA, state regulatory agencies, the food industry, and academia.

 Alliance Support to Industry

-develop training materials that facilitate industry understanding and implementation of relevant requirements in produce safety regulation
+- developing training materials that facilitate industry understanding and implementation of relevant requirements in the upcoming Standards for Produce Safety

-collaborate with USDA, states, trade associations, and land-grant university extension services to provide classroom and distance training and workshops for stakeholders across the U.S.
+- collaborating with the Association of Food and Drug Officials (AFDO), the International Food Protection Training Institute (IFPTI), the U.S. Department of Agriculture (USDA), states, trade associations, and land-grant university extension services to provide classroom and distance training and workshops for stakeholders across the U.S.

-The Sprout Safety Alliance is modeled on other alliances for seafood, juice, produce and preventive controls developed by the FDA and groups representing academia, industry, and government.
-The Seafood HACCP Alliance was created in 1994, the Juice HACCP Alliance in 2001, the Produce Safety Alliance in 2010 and the Preventive Controls Alliance in 2011.
+The Sprout Safety Alliance is modeled on other alliances, including those for seafood, produce and preventive controls established by the FDA and groups representing academia, industry, and government.
+The Seafood HACCP Alliance was created in 1994, the Produce Safety Alliance in 2010 and the Food Safety Preventive Controls Alliance in 2011.